May auto sales hit 12.7% increase YOY

-Automotive sales were seen to improve by 12.7 percent this May 2024 compared to what it posted in the same month of 2023.
+Automotive sales improved 12.7 percent in May 2024 compared to the figure posted in the same month of 2023.

-A joint report by the Chamber of Automotive Manufacturers of the Philippines Inc. (CAMPI) and the Truck Manufacturers Association (TMA) showed the industry-ending May 2024 with vehicle sales of 187,191 units, a 12.7 percent surge from 166,104 units last May 2023.
+A joint report by the Chamber of Automotive Manufacturers of the Philippines Inc. (CAMPI) and the Truck Manufacturers Association on Tuesday showed the industry-ending May 2024 with vehicle sales of 187,191 units, a 12.7 percent surge from 166,104 units last May 2023.

-On the May 2024 automotive sales, commercial vehicles continue to drive industry performance at 137,944 units accounting for 74 percent of total sales.
+In May 2024 automotive sales and commercial vehicles continued to drive industry performance at 137,944 units accounting for 74 percent of total sales.

 On the other hand, passenger cars registered sales of 49,247 units equivalent to a 26 percent share of total sales.